cavaliercoder/cavaliercoder.github.io/_posts/2015-10-20-dmidecode-for-apple-osx.md

   $ make && make install
   {% endhighlight %}

+The above steps install the dmidecode binary into `/usr/local/bin`.
+If this is not in your `$PATH`, you'll need to add it or call the full file path:

+	$ /usr/local/bin/dmidecode

+There is a [pull request](https://github.com/Homebrew/homebrew/pull/45185) to add dmidecode to Homebrew's formula list.
+Hopefully that will be available shortly.

 ## Sample output

-Here's some sample `dmidecode` output from my MacBook Pro 2010 running OS X 10.9.5; modified for privacy and brevity:
+Here's some sample dmidecode output from my MacBook Pro 2010 running OS X 10.9.5; modified for privacy and brevity:

 {% highlight text %}
 # dmidecode 3.0